 Leni Dothan is an Israeli-born artist, architect and researcher based in London, dealing with the overlooked representations of women – especially mothers – in art history and contemporary culture.
 Through the prism of a mother to a boy, a foreigner in the West, she creates sculptures, photographs, videos and installations that suggest new narratives other than the perfect and ideal mother-and-child relationship.
 Leni Dothan also works collaboratively with scientists to raise awareness on eco-political subjects and environmental issues, and she is represented by MTArt Agency.

 Leni is interested in psychological and physical structures.
 She reconstructs narratives from biblical, classical and mythological worlds in order to deconstruct them into concepts founded on the most intimate fears.
-Leni’s PhD research from the Slade School of Fine Arts, UCL, led her to explore Christian iconography of Mary as emotional and ideological prisons for women beyond its Western origins.
-The artist decodes the DNA of Renaissance mythical icons and examines the transition of early Renaissance images from the religious realm into contemporary visual culture.
-Renaissance art created a set of visual contracts that, to this day, continue to define male-female discourse in social, political and cultural contexts.
+Through her PhD research from the Slade School of Fine Arts, UCL, Leni explores Christian iconography of Mary as emotional and ideological prisons for women beyond its Western origins.
+In this unique research, Leni Dothan decodes the DNA of Renaissance mythical icons and examines the transition of early Renaissance images from the religious realm into contemporary visual culture.
+Renaissance art created a set of “visual contracts” that, to this day, continue to define male-female discourse in social, political and cultural contexts (“visual contracts” word coined by Leni Dothan).
 By creating a set of alternative images, Leni aims to touch the less discussed and underrepresented aspects of the mother and child relationship and help the public to question their own bodies, social norms and political structures.